RITRacingSoftware/RITRacingSoftware.github.io/docs/index.md

   - toc
 ---

-# RIT Racing Documentation
+# RIT Racing Electronics Documentation

 <div style="text-align: center;">
   <img src="assets/ritracing-white.png" alt="Logo" />
 </div>
 <br></br>
 Welcome to the RIT Racing Electronics Documentation!
-This source provides as a reference to members participating within the electronics group at RIT Racing.
-Within this documentation are stored guides to getting started, electronics concepts, source code documentation, and the overall underlying technology that falls under the umbrella of electronics engineering and embedded development at RIT Racing.
+This source serves as a reference for members participating in the electronics group at RIT Racing.
+It contains guides for getting started, electronics concepts, source code documentation, and the underlying technology involved in electronics engineering and embedded development at RIT Racing.

-As this documentation serves to be open source, feel free to [contribute](Contribute/contribute.md) additional concepts and material that you feel is necessary towards uplifting the knowledge of the engineers at RIT Racing.
+Since this documentation is open source, feel free to [contribute](Contribute/contribute.md) additional concepts and material that you believe will enhance the knowledge of RIT Racing's electronics engineers.